 Albi offers a variety of unique souvenirs that reflect its rich culture and traditions.
 You can take with you:

-Art and reproductions of Toulouse-Lautrec: Given the city’s connection to the famous painter, you will find numerous reproductions of his works on postcards, posters and books.
+Toulouse-Lautrec art and reproductions: Because of the city’s deep connection to the painter, you’ll find many reproductions of his works — postcards, posters, and beautifully illustrated books.

-Albi pottery: Local pottery is famous for its quality and unique designs, perfect for a decorative or practical souvenir.
+Albi ceramics: Local ceramics are known for their quality and unique designs, making them a lovely decorative or practical souvenir.

-Lavender products: As in many parts of southern France, lavender products, such as oils, soaps and perfumes, are popular.
+Lavender products: As in much of southern France, lavender items, oils, soaps, and perfumes, are especially popular.

-Gaillac wines: Take advantage of Albi’s proximity to the Gaillac wine region to bring with you some of the best wines of the area.
+Gaillac wines: Take advantage of Albi’s proximity to the Gaillac wine region and bring home a few bottles of its best vintages.

-Gastronomic specialties: Albi and its region offer delicacies such as foie gras, regional cured meats and local cheeses that can be excellent gifts for gourmets.
+Gastronomic specialties: Albi and its surroundings offer delights like foie gras, regional charcuterie, and local cheeses, wonderful gifts for any food lover.

 These souvenirs are not only a souvenir of your visit, but also allow you to take a bit of the spirit of Albi home with you.